emacs-exordium/exordium/README.md

 ### Autocomplete

-NOT WORKING with Rtags at this time.
 Stay tuned.
+Close but no cigar :'(

 ## Header file autocomplete